Pool Remodel vs. Install: A Price Comparison

 If your vision includes more than just cosmetic updates, be prepared for a significant budget increase.
 Altering the fundamental shape, depth, or size of your pool is a major construction project that involves excavation, new plumbing, and extensive masonry work.
 These types of structural changes can easily push a project’s cost from $50,000 to over $100,000.
 While transforming a simple rectangular pool into a custom freeform oasis is absolutely possible, it’s one of the most expensive updates you can make.
 This is where having an experienced masonry design team is essential.

-Adding New Features and Upgrades
+Budgeting for New Features and Upgrades

 This is the fun part where you can truly customize your pool.
 Adding new features can make your outdoor space more enjoyable and functional, but each addition will affect your final estimate.
 Popular upgrades include building a tanning ledge, installing a spillover spa, or adding a slide for the kids.
 You might also consider modern LED lighting, automated cleaning systems, or elegant water features like waterfalls and fountains.
 These additions can range from a few hundred dollars for simple lights to over $25,000 for an attached hot tub or spa, so it’s important to prioritize what matters most to you.

-Labor and Contractor Expertise
+Understanding Labor and Contractor Fees

 Don’t underestimate the cost of labor—it can account for nearly half of your total project budget.
 The price reflects the skill, experience, and time required to execute your remodel flawlessly.
 While it might be tempting to go with the lowest bidder, a pool remodel is not the place to cut corners.
 Hiring a reputable and experienced contractor ensures that the job is done correctly, meets all local codes, and will last for years to come.
 An established home remodeling company with a proven track record provides peace of mind that is well worth the investment.